 Other health risks of vaping

-- Teens who vape are more likely to begin smoking cigarettes.
+Vaping and smoking.
+Teens who vape are more likely to begin smoking cigarettes.
 Many young people who use e-cigarettes also smoke cigarettes.

-In addition to whatever enjoyment vaping brings, some evidence suggests vaping helps some people stop smoking.
-However, how it compares to a nicotine patch or other methods of smoking cessation is not clear.
+In addition to whatever enjoyment vaping brings, some evidence suggests vaping helps some people stop smoking (though other evidence suggests otherwise).
+How it compares to a nicotine patch or other methods of smoking cessation is not clear.
 So far, the FDA has not approved vaping as a method of smoking cessation.
 And many smokers who vape continue to use both cigarettes and e-cigarettes.

 The true balance between the benefits and risks of vaping remains impossible to assess.
 We don't always know what's in e-cigarettes.
 The FDA, which is responsible for authorizing or approving tobacco products, authorized marketing of a few e-cigarette products in 2021 and has denied many others, but as noted by the agency, these actions "do not mean these products are safe or FDA approved."
-And, there is no information available about long-term health impact.
+And, there is no information available about their long-term health impact.

 The bottom line

 Perhaps vaping should be viewed as a "lesser of evils" for current cigarette smokers.
 Still, it's clear that there is a lot about vaping we don't know.
 One way we'll learn more is by people reporting possible vaping-related health problems to the FDA — you can let them know if you've had such problems.